guyirvine/fitness/README.md

 - Add, edit, and view details for each workout
 - Track workout sessions
 - Simple, clean UI
+- Data stored locally so no Login required and minimal server usage.

 ## Getting Started